ACE Functions

 , but inserts missing rows in a bidirectional manner.
 For example, if you specify--bidirectional

-for a repair in a case where node A has records with IDs 1, 2, 3 and node B has records with IDs 2, 3, 4, the repair will ensure that both node A and node B have records with IDs 1, 2, 3, and 4.
+is a boolean value that instructs ACE to apply differences found between nodes to create a distinct union of the content.
+In a distinct union, each row that is missing is recreated on the node from which it is missing, eventually leading to a data set (on all nodes) in which all rows are represented exactly once.
+For example, a repair in a case where node A has rows with IDs 1, 2, 3 and node B has rows with IDs 2, 3, 4, the repair will ensure that both node A and node B have rows with IDs 1, 2, 3, and 4.

 --fix-nulls